-- an aneurysm, which is an abnormal bulging or widening of an artery due to weakness of the arterial wall
+- an aneurysm, an abnormal bulging or widening of an artery due to weakness of the arterial wall

 - slow wound healing, which indicates a restricted blood flow

-A heart specialist called a cardiologist may listen to your heart to see if you have any abnormal sounds.
+A cardiologist may listen to your heart to see if you have any abnormal sounds.
 They’ll be listening for a whooshing noise, which indicates that an artery is blocked.
 Your doctor will order more tests if they think you may have atherosclerosis.
-These tests can include:

 - a blood test to check your cholesterol levels